 - Liquid fertilizer (aka nutrients)- These are one of the other vital elements your plants need.
 Feeding your plants the right food- and the right amount of food- is the difference between an awesome harvest and a mediocre one.
 Some brands are more concentrated or designed different from one another, so be sure to do a little research on brands before you start buying nutrients.
 No matter what brand they are, make sure your base nutrients have the famous “7-5-6” proportion of 7% nitrogen (N), 5% Phosphate (P2O5), 6% Potash (K2O) on their bottles.

-- A Watering Can (at least 10 liters)- Not only will you need a watering can to give your plants the nutrient-rich water they need, you’ll want a can that can hold at least 10 liters or more.
-Otherwise you’ll be mixing up nutrients several times within a watering cycle.
+- A Watering Can (at least 10 liters)- Not only will you need a watering can to give your plants the nutrient-rich water they need, you’ll also want a can that can hold at least 10 liters or more.
+Otherwise, you’ll be mixing up nutrients several times within a watering cycle.

 - A Timer- These normally come in grow light kits, but you may have to get your own.
 These will make sure to automatically switch the lights on and off for as long as you need them to.
 You’ll need to simulate the day and night cycle in your grow room, and a timer is the only way to do that outside of manually turning your lights off and on.
 (Note: make sure the maximum wattage for the timer switch is well above the total wattage of all your lights)